ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ### Virtual machines vs containers

-**VM's**, traditional applications are run on native hardware.
+**VMs**, traditional applications are run on native hardware.
 A single application does not typically use the full resources of a single machine.
 Most organizations try to run multiple applications on a single machine to avoid wasting resources.
 You could run multiple copies of the same application, but to provide isolation, you can use VMs to run multiple application instances (VMs) on the same hardware.
 These VMs have full operating system stacks that make them relatively large and inefficient due to duplication both at runtime and on disk.

 **Containers** are a standard way to package apps and all their dependencies so that you can seamlessly move the apps between environments.
 Unlike virtual machines, containers do not bundle the operating system.
 Only the app code, run time, system tools, libraries, and settings are packaged inside containers.
 Containers are more lightweight, portable, and efficient than virtual machines.